22ND ANNUAL

 In case of rain what will be open or closed?

-The Lavender Festival takes place rain or shine.
+The Lavender Festival takes place rain* or shine.
 No refunds will be given due to rain.
-You may change your online ticket date for free the night before your reserved date (11:59 pm deadline).
+You may change your online ticket date for free the night before your reserved date (11:59 pm deadline). *Please note some things may close depending on severity of weather such as tours, s'mores pits, live music).

 visiting